First Published 2006

 Johar Singh born at Hebel, Angledoon, Queensland in 1887.
-Approximately 30 years of age, his occupation was that of a Contractor and his next of kin was his friend, James Little of Fisle Creek, South Gippsland.
+Approximately 30 years of age, his occupation was that of a Contractor and his next of kin was his friend, James Little of Fish Creek, South Gippsland.
 Johar enlisted as a Private in the Australian Imperial Force, 13th Reinforcement, 7th Battalion, under the name of George Sims, service number 4319, on the 22nd July 1915 at Melbourne, Victoria.
-He did not embark for overseas duty as he was injured and then discharged at Broadmeadows, Victoria, on the 25th March 1916.
+He did not embark for overseas duty as he was required by the Police and did not embark for overseas duty.
+He was discharged at Broadmeadows, Victoria, on the 25th March 1916.

 Juwan (Jewan/Juan) Singh

 In 1924 Juwan was a storekeeper at Waymouth Street, Adelaide and had a hawking business in Karoonda area near Loxton, South Australia.
-Three years later he purchased a general store in Mantung and lived there until he built a new store in Mercunda.
-There is also a report of a Mrs Juan Singh in Mercunda in 1931.
 He was a horse dealer and was photographed with Sir Sidney Kidman at the sale yards at Kapunda, SA in 1918.
 In later life Juwan Singh lived at 23 Hocking Place, Adelaide, South Australia.
 He died aged 82 years of Congestive Cardiac Failure on 18th July 1945 at Royal Adelaide Hospital, South Australia.
 His two sons were deceased and he was survived by one daughter.